Messages

 Message with a parameter

-The result in your end product:
+The result in an application:

-Message with a parameter in the end product
+Message with a parameter in an application

-Message from an SQL template
+Message from an SQL templateโ

 To send a message from an SQL template, you can use the tsf_send_message procedure: